ppy/osu-wiki/wiki/Help_centre/Account_restrictions/en.md

 ## My cooldown has passed.
 How do I appeal? {id=appeal}

 You can appeal by sending an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) with the subject line `Restriction Appeal: <username>`.
 Make sure you are sending the appeal from the email address associated with your account.
 After you send your appeal, expect a reply within two weeks.
-If you have not received one by then, please contact us on Twitter or by email — there is a chance we may not have received it.
+If you have not received one by then, don't hesitate to send a follow-up email as the original may have gotten lost for one reason or another.

 When appealing, we expect the following points to be covered: